etsai7/front-end-bootcamp/front-end-labs/labs.md

 Check out the results!
 If you like them, copy and paste them into the other pages.

+### Send/Receive or Account Settings: Grid Layout

+The Send/Receive and Account Settings forms have the functionality we need, but does have any sort of useful or pleasing layout.

+1. Pick either pages/account-settings.html, or pages/send-receive.html
+2. If you want a starter version, you can run this command from the `front-end-labs` directory: `git checkout solutions -- pages/account-settings.html`
+3. Organize the HTML of the form you have chosen so that it will work with a grid.
+Some questions:
+  - Does each form element have to be in a div?
+  - Does each label have to be in a div?
+  - Do we wrap the form element plus the label into a container div, or leave them as-is?
+  - Do you see any other particular gotchas?
+4. Design a CSS grid for the form.
+There are many paths to success here.
+A suggestion: think of the grid as two columns, the left column could hold the labels The right column could hold the form fields.
+But there are many possible variations and you should do what makes sense to you!
+5. See if the grid layout is working in your browser!

 ## Navbar: Putting it all together.

 Take a look at data/navbar-design.png: ![Design for our Navbar](data/navbar-design.png).